tbrunetti/psychENCODE_data_analysis/ATAC-seq-sequence-processing/README.md

 ```
 Pipeline ATAC-seq-analysis-pipeline-version3-bedpe.py successfully installed.
 ```
-Additionally, you should notice post installation the creation of the file ATAC-seq-analysis-pipeline-version3-bedpe.pyc.
+Post-installation, the file ATAC-seq-analysis-pipeline-version3-bedpe.pyc is created.
 This is the configuration file for the installed pipeline.
-In order to configure the pipeline, run the following command:
+In order to configure this file, run the following command:
 ```
 chunky configure ATAC-seq-analysis-pipeline-version3-bedpe.py
 ```